 Equilibrium.
-As described in Appendix B, one can solve for the autarkic and integrated steady-states of the model, as well as its transitory dynamics for a given evolution of productivity, demographics and efficiency parameters.
-In autarky, the model equilibrium is given by a path for the capital-effective-labor ratio k_t^i and bequests (q_t^i, b_t^i) such that: (i) all agents maximize their intertemporal utility (Eq.
-18) with respect to their consumption decisions, subject to their sequence of budget constraints (Eqs.
+We solve for the autarkic and integrated steady states of the model, as well as its transitory dynamics for a given evolution of productivity, demographics and efficiency parameters.
+In autarky, the model equilibrium is given by a path for the capital-effective-labor ratio k_t^i and bequests $\left(\left\{q{j,t}^i\right\}{j=0}^{J-1},b_t^i\right)$ such that: (i) all agents maximize their intertemporal utility (Eq.
+18) with respect to their consumption decisions, subject to the sequence of budget constraints (Eqs.
 21-22) and credit constraints (Eq.
 24); (ii) the consistency condition (Eq.
-19) between bequests received and bequests left is satisfied; (iii) the market for capital clears at every date.
+19) between bequests received and bequests left is satisfied; (iii) the market for capital clears in every period.
 Under financial integration, a similar definition of an equilibrium holds, with the market for capital clearing globally.
-When solving for equilibrium, the presence of bequests adds a layer of complexity since the paths of capital and bequests have to be determined together in a dynamic fixed point problem.
-A detailed description of the numerical solution method is provided in the appendix.
+When solving for equilibrium, the presence of bequests adds a layer of complexity for the reason that the paths of capital and bequests have to be determined together in a dynamic fixed point problem.
+A detailed description of the numerical solution method is provided in Appendix B.